SabrinaAmalyn/Stardew-Valley-Inspired-Mini-Weather-App/README.md

-# 👩‍🌾☁️ Stardew Valley–Themed Mini Weather App
+# 👩‍🌾☁️ Stardew Valley Themed Mini Weather App

 This project is a Stardew Valley–themed weather application that displays real-time weather information for cities in Malaysia, using a cozy and playful design.